PeytonRG/BootstrapToaster/README.md

 `position` and `theme` accept the same predefined options as mentioned in their respective sections, while `maxToasts` is an integer value and `enableTimers` is a boolean.
 Each parameter's default value is the same as in their respective helper functions.

 ## Credits
-Author: Peyton Gasink, Auburn University Software Engineering student, class of 2020
+Developed by Peyton Gasink, a senior in software engineering in Auburn University's class of 2020 as a COVID-19 quarantine project ❤️

 ## License
 Licensed under MIT License.
 For more information, refer to the `LICENSE` file within the GitHub repository.